rydata/rydata.github.io/_posts/2023-11-23-hr-analysis.md

 |3|0.72|0.87|5|223|5|0|1|0|sales|low|
 |4|0.37|0.52|2|159|3|0|1|0|sales|low|

-In total, our dataset contains 10 columns and 14999 rows of data on the employees.
+- In total, our dataset contains 10 columns and 14999 rows of data on the employees.
 All insights and findings will be solely derived from this data set.
+- Again, you may access the raw dataset used here **[LINK](https://github.com/rydata/rydata.github.io/blob/main/portfolio/HR_Analysis/HR_capstone_dataset.csv)**

 After importing the packages we can do our initial data cleaning: